mijinatdiscovery/NPHA-doctor-visits/README.md

 ## Hyperparameter Optimization
 We used BayesSearchCV to obtain the best parameters for the RandomFoestClassifier, SVC models.
-Both RandomForest and SVC models demonstrated strong predictive accuracy and robustness.
+Both RandomForest and SVC models showed better predictive accuracy and robustness than other models (LogisticRegression, DecisionTree) we tested.

 **RandomFoestClassifier Best Hyperparameters**